apache/www-site/content/foundation/marks/events.md

 you must work with VP, Brand to obtain explicit trademark and goodwill rights for the brand and event logo.

-Event branding may not include the Apache feather in any way.
+Event branding may not include the Apache logo in any way.

 ## Event profits and donations  {#funding}